 Apart from the usual reef tank inhabitants— corals, copepods, anemones, fishes, shrimp, snails, etc., there is always a place for a little bit of macroalgae in your reef tank.

-Do not worry, marine macroalgae are not like nuisance microalgae species like hair algae that are dreaded because of its tendency to wreak havoc in saltwater aquariums.
+Do not worry, marine macroalgae are not like nuisance microalgae species like hair algae that are dreaded because of their tendency to wreak havoc in saltwater aquariums.

 With proper care and attention, macroalgae pose very little or no threat to reef tanks, and they are mostly cultivated for their decorative and purification attributes which are very much desired.